Follow these straightforward steps to obtain a Colorado hunting license:

 - Annual Combination Small Game/Fishing License – Provides both small game hunting and fishing privileges for non-residents.

-- Big Game Licenses – Specific licenses required to hunt big game species such as deer, elk, bear, and pronghorn; must be obtained through the draw or over-the-counter options.
+- Big Game Licenses – Specific licenses are required to hunt big game species, such as deer, elk, bear, and pronghorn; these must be obtained through either the draw or over-the-counter options.

 - Turkey License – Required to hunt wild turkeys during designated seasons; available through draw or over-the-counter.